Logo

 Ruth Davidson subsequently won the leadership election and was made the leader of the Scottish Conservatives on 4 November 2011.

-Ruth Davidson gained 2,278 first preference votes out of the 5,676 votes cast, after second preference votes were counted, she won by 2,983 votes to second-placed Murdo Fraser's 2,417.
+Ruth Davidson gained 2,278 first preference votes out of the 5,676 votes cast, after second preference votes were counted, she won by 2,983 votes to runner up Murdo Fraser's 2,417.

-Ruth Davidson campaigned for the Union in 2014 because she loved the "wonderful messiness of these islands".
+Ruth Davidson campaigned for a 'No' vote in 2014, expressing the view that Scottish independence would endanger the "wonderful messiness of these islands".

 Ruth Davidson knew that the SNP's majority virtually assured that Salmond's successor as SNP leader, Nicola Sturgeon, would become First Minister.